GP2X Wiz

 The GP2X Wiz is a handheld game console and portable media player developed by South Korean company GamePark Holdings running a Linux kernel-based embedded operating system.

-It was released on May 12, 2009, and was also the first console from both Game Park and Game Park Holdings to be also released outside South Korea.
-It is the successor to the GP2X.
+GP2X Wiz was released in May 2009, and was the first console from both Game Park and Game Park Holdings to also be released outside South Korea.
+It was announced by GamePark Holdings in August 2008, and succeeded the GP2X, featuring a slimmer profile and enhanced capabilities including a 533 MHz CPU (overclockable to 900 MHz), 1 GB NAND flash memory, 64 MB RAM, and a 2.8-inch AMOLED touchscreen.
+Distinguished from its predecessor by a more consistent release of games and a focus on both commercial and homebrew development, the Wiz targeted the open-source community.
+It supports various multimedia formats and comes with pre-installed games and applications, with an online application store launched in August 2009.
+Official accessories and the introduction of Flash Player 8 enhanced its appeal.

-Overview
+History

 An image of the Wiz system was first leaked on the web in late July 2008.
 Rumors had been circulating that GamePark Holdings was in the process of making a new handheld, since they had abruptly discontinued production of its first handheld, the GP2X, in late June/early July.
 Prior to the official announcement, this handheld was sometimes referred to as the GP3X.

 On August 26, 2008, GamePark Holdings announced that it was planning to release a new handheld, named the Wiz.
 Along with the announcement, a brochure detailing a great amount of launch information was released, complete with the system's specs.
 The brochure stated that new games would be released every month for the system; This is a deviation from the GP2X, which did not have many commercial games.
 However, the Wiz still appears to be primarily advertised as an open-source system, meant for homebrew development of games and emulators.

 On September 2, 2008, it was reported that the GP2X Wiz's button layout was to be revised, and the second D-Pad on the right-hand side of the system was to be removed.
 In order to make these design changes, the release of the system was to be pushed back to November 2008.

 Around the last week of April 2009, GamePark shipped test units of the GP2X Wiz.
 These are thought to be the final hardware revision before the actual product launch.

 Retailers for the GP2X Wiz stated that they planned to begin shipping the GP2X Wiz as soon as October 8, 2008.
 As of May 2009, retailers are listing the price of the Wiz at US$179.99.
 The GP2X Wiz started shipping as of May 13, 2009.

 An online application store was set to launch in August of 2009.

 Official accessories for the GP2X Wiz include the Accessory Kit (which comes with an SD card case, a wrist strap, and a spare stylus), a screen protector, and a Genuine Leather Case.

 The successor of GP2X Wiz is GP2X Caanoo.